barrykooij/related-posts-for-wp/readme.txt

 5. Related posts are automatically added below your posts!

 == Changelog ==

+= 2.2.2: March 11, 2024 =
+* Tweak: Fixed a WPCLI issue where HTTP_HOST notices were logged.
+* Tweak: Added nonces and nonce checks to link adding in admin screen.
+Fixes CVE-2024-0592, props Krzysztof Zając.
+* Tweak: Various fixes and improvements.

 = 2.2.1: October 5, 2023 =
 * Tweak: Playground links need to be opened in a new tab.